 Many consumers miss reliable and understandable information on nanomaterials and nanotechnology.
-In an interdisciplinary approach of human toxicology, environmental toxicology, biology, physics, chemistry, and sociology the DaNa project team wishes to provide for more transparency and to process results of research on nanomaterials and their influence on humans and the environment in an understandable way.
+In an interdisciplinary approach of human- and environmental toxicology, biology, physics, chemistry and pharmacy the DaNa^{2.0} project team provides more transparency and processes results of research on nanomaterials and their influence on humans and the environment in an understandable way.

-For this purpose, we process results of completed and current projects, funded by the German Federal Ministry of Education and Research, analyse scientific publications, reports, and latest news on human and environmental toxicology, and wrap up the state of knowledge in the knowledge base.
+For this purpose, DaNa^{2.0} processes results of completed and current projects, funded by the German Federal Ministry of Education and Research, analyses scientific publications, reports, and latest news on human and environmental toxicology, and wraps up the state of knowledge in the knowledge base.